 Green tea also runs the gamut on flavor and can taste bright and grassy or naturally sweet.
 It has less caffeine than black tea.
-White tea is the least processed and has the has the most delicate taste.
+White tea is the least processed and has the most delicate taste.
 It also has the least caffeine.

 Does tea contain caffeine?

 True teas—black, oolong, green, and white—all have caffeine.
-See below for the breakdown of average caffeine content in each type of tea:
+See below for the breakdown of the average caffeine content in each type of tea:

 - Black tea: 40-100 mg per cup